m25ai1015-cell/interactive-pattern-navigator/README.md

 ## Quality Attributes Addressed

-The app itself is designed to address the following patterns:
+The app itself is designed to address the following attributes:

 - Availability
 - Scalability